nicole-lancaster/nicole-lancaster/README.md

 ### Hi there, I'm Nicole 👋

-🌱 I’m currently switching my career to software engineering.
+🌱 I’m currently enrolled on the Northcoders bootcamp, and looking for a role as a junior software engineer.